 Sl.
 No. Designated Official Role 1.
-Electrical Superintending Engineer (ESE) of Jamshedpur Transmission Circle Overall responsibility for implementation of ESIA and ESMP.
+Electrical Superintending Engineer (ESE) of Ranchi Transmission Circle Overall responsibility for implementation of ESIA and ESMP.
 ESE shall be responsible for obtaining Forest Clearance, undertaking Land/ R&R and ROW clearance and shall carry out activities such as submitting proposals, coordinating with concerned authorities, responding to clarifications, making payments etc. ESE shall be supported by EEE, AEE and JEE.
 In addition, there shall be a Nodal Officer (EEE rank) in each Circle for environmental and social activities.
 2. Chief Engineer (Transmission WB Projects) in HQ Monitoring implementation of ESMP.
 Obtaining approvals for release of payments for forest, land, compensation etc. to ESE's Office 3.
 Project Monitoring Consultant (PMC) Support monitoring of implementation of ESMP.
 Coordinate with concerned ESE's Office to obtain progress and status reports.

 It is understood from the ESIA study that the Project activities related to the development of the substation may create some impacts on air quality, community health and safety during the construction phase.
+Limited disturbance is envisaged on the neighboring community in Nawatoli village, but it is understood to be short term and only during the construction phase.
 However all these impacts are temporary and can be mitigated with proper mitigation measures.
-Further, the development of the 132/33 KV substation would improve the availability of quality power in the region.
+Moreover, the development of the 132/33 KV substation would improve the availability of quality power in the region.